What Are Cough and Cold Remedies for Children Under 2?

-The FDA has announced that the Nonprescription Drugs Advisory Committee will discuss the safety and effectiveness of cough and cold medication use in children.
-Questions have been raised about the safety of these products and whether the benefits justify any potential risks from the use of these products in children, especially in children under 2 years of age.
+Questions have been raised about the safety of cough and cold medication use in children and whether the benefits justify any potential risks from the use of these products, especially in children under 2 years of age.

-With cough and cold medicines for children under 2 being questioned, what are parents of sick infants and toddlers to do?
-Here are some recommendations from Amy Guiot, MD, a pediatrician at Cincinnati Children's Hospital Medical Center:
+What are parents of sick infants and toddlers to do?
+Here are some recommendations from Amy Guiot, MD, a pediatrician at Cincinnati Children's Hospital Medical Center.

-- Cool mist humidifier: A cool mist humidifier makes nasal passages shrink to allow easier breathing.
+- Cool mist humidifier: It makes nasal passages shrink to allow easier breathing.
 Cool mist humidifiers are recommended over warm mist humidifiers, which may cause nasal passages to swell, making it more difficult to breathe.

 - Saline nose drops or spray: These keep nasal passages moist and "running," rather than stuffy.

-- Acetaminophen or ibuprofen can be used to reduce fever, aches and pains.
+- Acetaminophen can be used to reduce fever, aches and pains in children older than 2 months.
 Parents should read the packing carefully and prescribed dosing.

 - Drink plenty of liquids to stay well hydrated.